joba-1/PicoW_A2DP/Readme.md

 * modularize bt functionality: i2s, avrcp, a2dp, sdp and generic bt Target is to have a modular design with stable functionality for everyday use.

-Status is: already works pretty well with Pico W. Pico2 W can be built but looses connection after a short time
+Status is: works pretty well with Pico W and Pico2 W

 ## Added Features
 * LED functions